-An administrative managing member of an SPV is a person or entity who is delegated specific administrative tasks by the manager (most frequently, setting up and managing a bank account).
+An administrative managing member of an SPV is a person or entity who is delegated specific administrative tasks (most frequently, setting up and managing a bank account) by the manager.
 Assure acts as an administrative manager of SPVs where the client elects or is required to retain managerial authority.

 A company/individual hired by an SPV to perform specified back office support of the entity.

-If the SPV or fund were to require any arbitration, this would be the location it would take place at.
-The location has to be within the United States; we recommend the location be in Delaware, or the same city and state that the organizer resides.
+If the SPV or fund were to require any arbitration, this would be the location it would take place.
+The location must be within the United States; we recommend the location be in Delaware, or the same city and state that the organizer resides.